 You can blame a boost in progesterone for sudden onset crankiness in the days leading up to your period (although on the flip-side, the hormone estradiol encourages happy thoughts when you're ovulating).
 Granato recommends eating for happiness, which means sticking with nutritious foods that are known to encourage a lift in mood.
 (Fill up on cruciferous veggies like broccoli and kale, as well as fatty acids, which are found in fish, walnuts, and sweet potatoes.)

 "Weight gain, a hard time losing it, cellulite, and even inflammation around the stomach area are all common with hormone imbalances," says Granato.
 And small fluctuations (as well as ugh, bloating) are often the status quo during that time of the month.
 Your best plan of attack is drinking lots of water and making sure your nutrient levels are in check.
 "The most important thing I remind people is to make sure you are eating whole grains, healthy fats, plant protein 90% of the time, and consider cutting dairy," she says.
 "This does not mean you have to be a vegan, but you want to ensure you are eating enough (and well enough) to support your body."
 Make sure you're getting all your necessary vitamins, too, with a daily supplement.
 And the good news: Your twenties might be a time when it's easiest to build muscle and stay in shape, so by all means, get moving.

 Want to learn more about keeping your hormones in balance naturally?
-See the foods that'll do the trick.
+See the diet that claims to do the trick.